Did a feedback mechanism between propositional and prescriptive knowledge create modern growth?: Conceptual and historical background

 Notably, the presence of false predictions from false or underdeveloped scientific theories can also lead to negative spillovers into the technological space.
 Examples of this in the seventeenth century are manifold, such as the use of linear scaling laws before Galileo's formulation of the square-cube law in 1638.
 The use of linear scaling in the extension of bridge constructions or ship design often led to structural failure \citep{valleriani2009transformation}.
 Moreover, the Aristotelian belief that nature abhorred a vacuum led to the prediction that water could be raised indefinitely by suction pumps.
 In fact, it failed above 10 meters, surprising contemporaries and early scientists.
+Lastly, negative spillovers can also be explained by economic and social resistance to new knowledge or technologies (\citealp[pp.~218 f.]{Mokyr2002}; \citealp{caprettini2020rage}).

-Second, spillovers from prescriptive to propositional knowledge ($\lambda \rightarrow \Omega$) could likewise operate through multiple channels ($B_1$--$B_3$).
+Second, $B_1$--$B_3$ indicate channels through which spillovers from prescriptive to propositional knowledge ($\lambda \rightarrow \Omega$) operated.
 First, the practical implementation of theoretical predictions could help to reject false scientific theories ($B_1$).
 Second, research could be guided by puzzling facts ($B_2$).
 For example, Pasteur's theoretical research was prompted by remarkable observations and puzzles, such as anomalies in fermentation that finally led to his discovery of the germ theory of disease \citep{stokes1997pasteur}.
 Lastly, unsolved technological problems in commerce and trade could likewise help to set research agendas ($B_3$) \citep{stokes1997pasteur}.

 We should also note here, that false or incomplete empirical observations could lead to the development of incorrect and unsuccessful scientific theories.
 For example, early telescopes produced small discs around planets as optical artifacts.
 As these were mistaken for the true size of stars, this was used as an argument against heliocentrism, as star sizes appeared implausibly large \citep{graney2010telescope,graney2011telescopic}.
 Likewise, optical inspection of early dissections seemed to suggest that blood in arteries ebbed and flowed supporting the Galenic theory that blood is produced in the liver and therefrom flows outwards into the body to be consumed by tissues.
 Only later would venous valves be discovered, clearing the ground for William Harvey's discovery of pulmonary and systemic circulation of blood \citep{SCULTETUS2001435}.